thesave/jolint/SublimeLinter-jolint/README.md

 Then, you can install the SublimeLinter plugin by copying/cloning it in your SublimeText packages folder.
 You can access the packages directory from the main menu *Preferences* -> *Browse Packages*.
-Once in the Packages folder you can clone the repository with
+Once in the Packages folder you can clone/checkout the repository with

     svn co https://github.com/thesave/jolint/trunk/SublimeLinter-jolint

+After that the plugin shall be installed correctly.

+Just open a Jolie source file and start linting :)